sheelersoft/caihdc.github.io/_posts/2017-7-24-dotnetcore-identity-jwt.md

 ```

 ### Configure Services
-ConfigureServices is where we setup the services for Dependency Injection.
+Configure Services is where the services get configured for Dependency Injection.
 It's also where the Admin Authorize Policy is added tell the app to look for the Admin Role claim.
 This is what my method looks like once everything is set up.

 ```c#
 public void ConfigureServices(IServiceCollection services)